Isacco-B/java-notes/server/README.md

 # java-notes-api

 - Java Notes is a RESTful application designed to create, manage, and secure personal notes.
-The project leverages modern technologies such as Java, Javalin, and MongoDB, implementing JWT-based authentication and advanced security features like account verification and password reset via email..
+The project leverages modern technologies such as Java, Javalin, and MongoDB, implementing JWT-based authentication and advanced security features like account verification and password reset via email.

 ## Features